Treatments

 London and major city clinics tend to sit at the higher end.
 Regional clinics can be significantly cheaper for the same quality — it’s worth travelling if you find a practitioner with an excellent portfolio.

 Avoid going cheap on this.
 A bad SMP job is expensive to correct or remove.
+For comparison, this is one-time or low-maintenance cost compared to ongoing expenses for finasteride or minoxidil over many years.

 Does SMP Hurt?